jimasp/behave-vsc/README.md

 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)
 - A (lowercase) "features" folder somewhere in the project
-- A behave-conformant directory structure, e.g. you could have a root `features` folder that contains a `steps` folder:
+- A behave-conformant directory structure, e.g. you could have a project root `features` folder that contains a `steps` folder:
 ```
   . features/
   .       +-- steps/